Category: Monarchy

 References:

-Levina Teerlinc was known as a “miniaturist” painter for the Royal family including Henry VIII, Edward VI, Mary I, and Elizabeth I (basically the Tudor Family)..
-She practiced a form of creating smaller paintings; a style made for lockets, pendants, and necklaces.
+Levina Teerlinc was known as a “miniaturist” painter for the Royal family including Henry VIII, Edward VI, Mary I, and Elizabeth I. She practiced a form of creating smaller paintings; a style made for lockets, pendants, and necklaces.
 According to My Daily Does of Art, “Teerlinc is credited with inventing the oval shape for the miniature portrait.
 Prior to the oval shape, these tiny portraits came only in rectangular shapes.”

 Levina was not the only painter allowed at court.
 A man named Nicholas Hillard practiced the miniaturist painting style as well.
 “His earliest known attempts at miniature painting were made in 1560, and his talent is obvious in Self Portrait Aged 13 and Edward Seymour, Duke of Somerset.
 Hilliard became miniature painter to Queen Elizabeth I about 1570 and made many portraits of her and of the leading members of her court.” – Britannica